Ferma VIP

-Ferma VIP, also known as Ferma VIP Albania, is an Albanian celebrity reality television show, based on the Swedish reality competition franchise The Farm, originally created by Strix in 2001.
+Ferma VIP, also known as Ferma VIP Albania, is an Albanian celebrity reality television and game show, based on the Swedish reality competition franchise The Farm, originally created by Strix in 2001.
 It premiered on March 22, 2024 and is broadcast on Vizion Plus.
 The programme was initially presented by Fjoralba Ponari for the first season.
 Ponari declined to return as presenter on the second season, and the role was taken up by Luana Vjollca.
+From the third season onwards, the programme has been presented by Arbana Osmani, replacing Vjollca.

 The live shows or live eviction shows were seen every Monday and Friday.
 Also in the same channel, from Monday to Friday on afternoon was seen the daily summary, for one hour.
 Every Saturday was covered a spin-off show with the name Ferma Club.
-The show features debates and conversations about the latest goings inside and outside the farm with a studio audience and celebrity panel, and with the first eliminated farmer who are usually invited to the studio after leaving.
-The first season was hosted by Alma Celaj and Syrjan Rahova.
-Ferma VIP season 2 finalist Ditea Berisha, was announced as the host for the second season.
 The viewers can watch for the whole season live from the farm in two live pay-per-view channels, with the name Ferma VIP 1 and Ferma VIP 2, which are available on Albanian TV platform Tring.